Current Research Topics

-His current research interests include speaker diarization, speaker recognition, biometrics and speech signal processing.
+His current research interests include : speaker recognition, anti-spoofing, presentation attack detection, privacy preservation, biometrics

 Over recent years he has participated, with notable success, in the internationally competitive Rich Transcription Evaluations in speaker diarization that are administered by the National Institute of Standards and Technology NIST) in the US.